proc015/gyde-transcripts/README.md

-# Salesloft Call Transcripts Downloader
+# Salesloft Call Transcripts to Google Drive

-This script pulls call transcript TEXT from Salesloft via their API and saves them as text files locally.
+This script pulls call transcript TEXT from Salesloft via their API and uploads them to Google Drive.

 ## Setup Instructions